 Smooth, safe and swift accident response is made possible through the Expressway Monitoring Advisory System (EMAS), an intelligent incident management tool that manages traffic along our expressways.
 EMAS detects accidents, vehicle breakdown and other incidents promptly, ensuring fast response to restore normal traffic flow.
 It also provides travel time information on signboards before entering and along the expressways.

 To help motorists determine the best routes to take, electronic signboards along the expressways and adjacent major roads display messages, graphics and colour-coded information on the traffic situation ahead.
 It also provides real-time information on travel time on electronic signboards located just before and along the expressways.
-Traffic information is also sent to TrafficWatch (MediaCorp Radio) for broadcast, and disseminated on OneMotoring Traffic News, MyTransport.sg mobile app and Twitter.
+Traffic information is also disseminated on OneMotoring, MyTransport.SG mobile app and @LTATrafficNews on Twitter, and sent to TrafficWatch (MediaCorp Radio) for broadcast.

 EMAS also serves 10 major arterial road corridors.
 This brings about better information dissemination and improves traffic flow on the road network island-wide.